What is the MENA OOSCI?

 - Analyse the existing and needed policies and strategies related to enhanced school participation.

-Nine countries are participating in the Initiative from MENA: Algeria, Djibouti, Egypt, Iraq, Jordan, Morocco, Sudan, Tunisia and Yemen.
-The work within the framework of the Initiative is led by Ministries of Education working closely with a team of national and local education officials and stakeholders from civil society, along with expert think tanks.
+Countries with ongoing work on OOSCI in MENA are: Algeria, Djibouti, Egypt, Iraq, Jordan, Morocco, Sudan, Tunisia and Yemen.
+Recently, the work of OOSCI has also expanded to new countrues in the region: Iran, Lebanon, Libya, Syria and the State of Palestine.
+The work within the framework of the Initiative is led by Ministries of Education working closely with a team of national and local education officials and stakeholders from civil society and think tanks.